hecanjog/fabric/readme.markdown

-# Fabric 0

 Fabric is a computer music system written with the Python v2.x standard library.
 It is intended to be used for offline/non-realtime computer music composition.

 It aims to be highly portable, hackable, understandable and powerful.

-Fabric aspires to one day be the Logo of computer music.
-No big deal!
+Documentation is sparse at the moment, but you can check out the example score.py script for an overview of some features.

 The system currently implements simple wavetable synthesis and provides tools for processing sound in the time domain.
 Frequency domain tools may be added if the author learns how that darn FFT works, or when support for pluggable DSP engines is implemented in version 3.

-# Fabric Roadmap
+## Fabric Roadmap

-## Version 1
+### Version 1

 - Full test coverage
 - Standardized install process